Texas vs. Xavier Predictions & Picks - NCAA Tournament Sweet 16

 Spread & Total Prediction for Texas vs. Xavier

-Texas is 17-16-0 against the spread this season compared to Xavier's 17-15-0 ATS record.
-The Longhorns have a 15-18-0 record hitting the over, while games involving the Musketeers have a record of 20-12-0 when it comes to hitting the over.
-The teams score an average of 158.9 points per game, 11.4 more points than this matchup's total.
-Over the past 10 contests, Texas is 7-3 against the spread and 7-3 overall while Xavier has gone 5-5 against the spread and 7-3 overall.
+Texas has a 17-16-0 record against the spread this season compared to Xavier, who is 17-15-0 ATS.
+A total of 15 out of the Longhorns' games this season have hit the over, and 20 of the Musketeers' games have gone over.
+Texas is 7-3 against the spread and 7-3 overall over its past 10 games, while Xavier has gone 5-5 against the spread and 7-3 overall.

-Put your picks to the test and bet on this matchup with BetMGM Sportsbook.
+Put your picks to the test and bet on college basketball with BetMGM Sportsbook.

 Texas Performance Insights

-- The Longhorns are outscoring opponents by 10.5 points per game with a +379 scoring differential overall.
-They put up 77.7 points per game (40th in college basketball) and give up 67.2 per contest (89th in college basketball).
+- The Longhorns' +379 scoring differential (outscoring opponents by 10.5 points per game) is a result of scoring 77.7 points per game (40th in college basketball) while giving up 67.2 per outing (89th in college basketball).

-- Texas is 162nd in the nation at 32 rebounds per game.
-That's similar to the 31 its opponents average.
+- Texas grabs 32 rebounds per game (163rd in college basketball) compared to the 31 of its opponents.

-- Texas hits 7.1 three-pointers per game (210th in college basketball) at a 34% rate (181st in college basketball), compared to the 6.4 its opponents make while shooting 32.3% from beyond the arc.
+- Texas connects on 7.1 three-pointers per game (210th in college basketball) compared to its opponents' 6.4.
+It shoots 34% from deep while its opponents hit 32.3% from long range.

-- The Longhorns rank 50th in college basketball by averaging 98.9 points per 100 possessions on offense, and defensively are 39th in college basketball, allowing 85.5 points per 100 possessions.
+- The Longhorns average 98.9 points per 100 possessions on offense (50th in college basketball), and give up 85.5 points per 100 possessions (39th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.